erinash/teampsd/mtl_facilitate_workgroup/pre_post_emails/pre_emails/mtl_live_pre_session01_template.md

 # This week we're modeling to learn how to align our team vision.

-They will be your facilitators for MTL.
-Learn more about your facilitators and the rest of our team at mtl.how/team.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "75" width = "75">](https://github.com/lzim/mtl/blob/master/session01/s01_learner/mtl_session01_see.md) **Do** |
 | --- |
 |**At Our Next Team Meeting**|